Labzofaditya/labzofaditya.github.io/index.md

 I enjoy food, learning new things and meeting folks building interesting things.

 This site is home to "accreted notes" on topics that I find interesting.
-Some of them are:
+Some of the topics are:
 1. Production Function
 2. Tragedy of Commons
 3. India - Civilisation, State & Economy

 This is different from my Substack which is more frequently updated and less digested/reflected.
 For eg, the notes from a single biography of a person would appear on my Substack.
-Here, you would find my analysis of his/her production function across various sources.
+Here, you would find my analysis of the same person's production function across various sources.

 ----